Skip to main content

 The Answer Field

-The answer field contains the agent’s final response.
-Depending on your use case:
+The answer field contains the agent’s final response as a string:

 • Without structured output: A natural language string

-• With structured output: A parsed object matching your schema (no JSON parsing needed)
+• With structured output: A JSON-encoded string matching your schema

 Accessing Structured Answers